synacktiv/GPOddity/README.md

 │    --ldaps                      [Optional] Use LDAPS on port 636 instead of LDAP                                                                                                                                │
 │    --verbose                    [Optional] Enable verbose output                                                                                                                                                │
 │    --no-smb-server              [Optional] Disable the smb server feature.
 GPOddity will only generate a malicious GPT, spoof the GPO location, wait, and cleanup                                               │
-│    --just-clean                 [Optional] Only perform cleaning action from the values specified in the 'cleaning/to_clean.txt' file.
+│    --just-clean                 [Optional] Only perform cleaning action from the values specified in the file of the --clean-file flag.
 May be useful to clean up in case of incomplete exploitation or         │
 │                                 ungraceful exit                                                                                                                                                                 │
+│    --clean-file           TEXT  [Optional] The file from the 'cleaning/' folder containing the values to restore when using --just-clean flag.
+Relative path from GPOddity install folder, or absolute path     │
+│                                 [default: None]                                                                                                                                                                 │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Malicious Group Policy Template generation options ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --command           TEXT             The command that should be executed through the malicious GPO [default: None]                                                                                              │